WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

 The `<a>` element is used both to define the origin of a link or to mark link targets within a page.

- - If `<a>` is a link source, the `href` attribute identifies the URI its the destination
+ - If `<a>` is a link source, the `href` attribute identifies the URL its the destination

- - If `<a>` is a link target, its `name` attribute is a unique name that can be addressed by the *fragment identifier* of a URI.
+ - If `<a>` is a link target, its `name` attribute is a unique name that can be addressed by the *fragment identifier* of a URL.
 This allows to define links to a particular point of the target document.

 The `name` attribute shares the same name space of the `id` attribute.
 In fact, you can use the id of any element as a *fragment identifier*.
 In HTML5, this is the preferred way.